Hire Agile Developer

 The classic software development methodology was known as the waterfall model.
 Originating from the construction and manufacturing industries, this method involves a linear process of software development.
 It begins with the extraction of the full requirements of the software project and a linear plan of the order of development tasks.
 Once a complete plan has been laid down, the development tasks are then worked on in sequence.
 After all the tasks have been completed and tested, the finished product is then evaluated by the client for acceptance.

 This method is very simple to implement but is prone to failure due to its rigid structure.
 Unlike the manufacturing and construction industries, software development tends to be more dynamic in its requirements.
 When an undesirable behavior is detected by the client during evaluation, or when changes in requirements prop up, modifying the software to correct these features will likely require another cycle of software development.
 This can lead to a quick pile-up of costs that were originally unplanned, which can lead to failure for many projects.
-Agile software development aims to solve these problems by providing a model that gracefully handles changes and minimizes their impact on resources.
+As RAD software development, Agile software development aims to solve these problems by providing a model that gracefully handles changes and minimizes their impact on resources.
 Formalized in 2001, the details of the agile methodology are described in the Manifesto for Agile Software Development, a document jointly produced by seventeen software developers based on their experiences on the best approach for software development.

 Among the core principles of agile development are: